CyberSmash/cybersmash.github.io/_posts/2022-06-04-night-raid.md

 Q: What would you look at in the future?
 A: I didn't really get time to see if there were any unknown key commands or cheat codes beyond what are in the README.

-Q: Did you not know you can warp levels?
+Q: Did you not know you can warp waves?
-A: Yes I did know I could warp levels.
-AFAIK you can't get to the last levels though.
+A: Yes I did know I could warp waves.
+AFAIK you can't get to the last several waves.